mattpitkin/lancstro/README.md

 > numpy.sin(2.3)
 > ```

-A package can contain everything within it's namespace, or contain various submodules, e.g., parts that contain common functionality that naturally fits together in it's own namespace.
+A package can contain everything within a single namespace, or contain various submodules, e.g., parts that contain common functionality that naturally fits together in it's own namespace.
 For example, in NumPy, the [`random`](https://numpy.org/doc/stable/reference/random/index.html) submodule contains functions and classes for generating random numbers:

 ```python
 import numpy